Frequently Asked Questions

 The equipment you will need is simple and cheap.
 The most important thing you will need to work at night with turtles is a head torch with red light.
 The clothes you will be using for patrolling must to be dark.
 It is important to include a hoody into your suitcase, as nights can be chilly, and a waterproof layer.

 For living at the camp, it will be necessary to bring your own sleeping bag and met.
-The camp is based within a Protected Area, and beside this, we want to minimise the impact of our activities on the natural surroundings.
+The camp is based within a Protected Area, and besides this, we want to minimise the impact of our activities on the natural surroundings.
 Therefore, we will ask you to bring biodegradable soap for your personal use.

 Sal, and Cape Verde, do not have any recycling plant, and waste becomes a significant problem in the island.
 In order to reduce the amount of waste we produce, we will ask you to bring your own reusable drinking bottle.
 Also, you must bring re-usable batteries, as batteries are a high pollutant that can be treated in Sal.